 - Add vegetables, such as onions, carrots and celery or sliced apples, depending on your preferences.
 You can also add additional seasonings, such as rosemary or thyme or a package of dry onion soup mix.

-Cover and cook the roast in the slow cooker on the low setting for six to eight hours, or cover and braise it in an oven heated to 275 F for three to four hours.
-When done, the pork will be fork tender.
-A meat thermometer inserted in the thickest portion of the meat should read 145 F.
+- Cover and cook the roast in the slow cooker on the low setting for 6 to 8 hours, or cover and braise it in an oven heated to 275 degrees Fahrenheit for 3 to 4 hours.

 - If oven-braising, remove the lid and return the pan to the oven for 30 minutes, but do not turn up the heat.
 This step helps thicken the sweet sauce made by the cola and also intensifies flavors.
 In the oven, it browns the meat slightly.